tensorflow/decision-forests/documentation/tensorflow_serving.md

     is an experimental solution to compile TF-Serving in TF-DF automatically.
 It is equivalent to the instruction below.

--   "TF-Serving + TF-Decision Forests" runs independently the Python installation of TF-Decision Forests.
+-   "TF-Serving + TF-Decision Forests" runs independently of the Python installation of TF-Decision Forests.

 -   TF-Decision Forests models are backward compatible: For example, a model